catharinadepari/essay/README.md

 The web map does not limit its audience to particular groups, rather to the public audience.
 It is expected that the story could develop public awareness on the issue and mobilize them to encourage Congress and the U.S. government to revise the land leasing system and land utilization in the West.<br>

-The web map serves as an interactive display of geographic information that not only tells social story but also answers users' questions regarding data related to this issue.
-This web map is designed by considering **interactive display** and allows people to reflect how the invisible **`panopticon`** <href="https://www.theguardian.com/technology/2015/jul/23/panopticon-digital-surveillance-jeremy-bentham"> along with its machine exercises power in the U.S.(Foucault 2014, 660).<br>
+The web map serves as an interactive display of geographic information that not only provides users with more detailed data but also the recent spatial conflict.
+Users who interact with the web will recognize how the invisible **`panopticon`** <"https://www.theguardian.com/technology/2015/jul/23/panopticon-digital-surveillance-jeremy-bentham"> along with its machine exercises power in the U.S.(Foucault 2014, 660).<br>

-The developers of the web map are a non-profit organization for wildlife conservation, **`﻿The Wilderness Society`** <https://www.wilderness.org/about-us> and a nonpartisan conservation and advocacy organization for the American West, **`Center for Western Priorities`** <https://westernpriorities.org/about/>.<br>
+The developers of the web map consists of a non-profit organization for wildlife conservation, **`﻿The Wilderness Society`** <https://www.wilderness.org/about-us> and a nonpartisan conservation and advocacy organization for the American West, **`Center for Western Priorities`** <https://westernpriorities.org/about/>.<br>

 ### :bar_chart: Systematic Architecture
-In order to create, serve, and use web mapping, several different machines are required.
-The machines are often depicted in a diagram consisting of separate levels, or tiers of architecture.
+To create, serve, and use web mapping,  different types machines are required.
+These machines are typically depicted in a diagram that consists of separate levels, or tiers of architecture.
 The figure below shows the **`Web Client Application`** which extends into **`External Internet`** and then, systematically continues to **`Internal Network`**, **`Web-server`** and **`Geospatial server`**.
 The line then branches to 2 systems: **`File Server`** and **`Database server`**.
 In the left part of the diagram is another computer drawing called as **`Administrators`** and **`Internal Client Application`**.<br>

 <img src="img/system_arc.png" width='900'> <br>

 The systematic architecture of the web map is explained as follows:
 - *desktop workstations* are used by the web's administrators and internal client applications to prepare data, author maps, including administer the other machines.
-- *database server* and *file server* act as what hold the GIS data and research data of the two organizations.
+- *database server* and *file server* serve as what hold the GIS data and research data of the two organizations.
 The data might consist of spatial data in raster or vector formats.
-- *geospatial server* used to host the web services in this project is that provided by ArcGIS <https://www.esri.com/en-us/arcgis/products/geoportal-server/overview>.
-Esri Geoportal Server is known as an open source product that since 1969 has contrbuted in enabling many organizations like the two nonprofit conservation organizations to manage and publish their geospatial data and resources for wide range of users.<br>
+- *geospatial server* used to host the web services in this project is ArcGIS <https://www.esri.com/en-us/arcgis/products/geoportal-server/overview> supported by ESRI. **Esri Geoportal Server** is an open source product that since 1969 has contributed in enabling a lot of organizations to manage and publish their geospatial data and resources for wide range of users.<br>

 <img src="img/arcgis.png" width='900'><br>

-As can be seen from the footnote of the web map, it was powered by **`ArcGIS`** provided by ESRI geoportal server.
+The web map was powered by **`ArcGIS`** produced by ESRI geoportal server.

 ### :lock_with_ink_pen: Code Analysis
 To investigate the codes employed by the web map, I inspected the web map by right-clicking the web browser.
 In this part, I will discuss some important elements and codes of the web, the data that flow between client and server, web's major libraries and codes that specifically evidence its responsiveness.